ltfang/reading-journey/README.md

 # ReadingJourney
 ## Description
-ReadingJourney is a kids’ app that allows users to track their daily reading habits and rewards consistent daily reading.
+ReadingJourney is an app that helps parents track their kids' daily reading habits and rewards consistent daily reading.

-Users can:
+With the help of their parents, kids can:
 * Log the books they read and the time spent reading them;
 * Earn a ticket for every minute they read, which can be redeemed for other rewards or activities;
 * Attain progressively higher ranks based on the total minutes they have read; and